andersevenrud/microservice-rnd/README.md

 **This is probably not safe for production usage.**

-Provides a basic frontend administration interface and API that interacts with a runner service that spawns processes to demonstrate usage of event streams, etc, along with some administration applications to inspect the underlying services.
+Provides a basic frontend administration interface and API that interacts with a runner service that spawns processes to demonstrate usage of event streams, etc, along with some administration interfaces to inspect the underlying services.

 ![Vite-App](https://user-images.githubusercontent.com/161548/163657043-a2f3b766-77a6-44fc-8b62-078c6fa8390c.png)